Smart Markdown

 AUDIENCE

-Merchandise Managers: Oversee department budgets for the AMIs and communicate inclusion/exclusion decisions from the Buying Office.
+2. Merchandise Managers: Oversee department budgets and share inclusion/exclusion decisions from the Buying Office.

 User Flow

-It is crucial to understand the current state of the tool at a high level and validate the pain points in the existing experience by engaging both users and the team.
-This helps ensure that the design improvements will address real issues and streamline the process effectively.
+Understanding the current tool and validating pain points with users and the team ensures design improvements address real issues and streamline the process effectively.

 Design